Mohi1038/AertherBot/README.md

 ## About The Project

-**AertherBot** is a powerful and intuitive Discord bot designed to enhance server productivity and community engagement.
+**AetherBot** is a powerful and intuitive Discord bot designed to enhance server productivity and community engagement.
 It provides robust tools for users to track their study sessions, view detailed statistics, and customize their public profiles.

 The standout feature is its dynamic generation of professional, visually appealing profile and stats cards, offering a modern and personalized user experience.